-I went to look at a leaking shower today.
+I went to look at a shower tray leak today.
 It was the usual story, a leak around the tray.
 The water was pouring out.
 The householder had been trying to solve the problem for months.
 He had even renewed the grout and silicone on the bottom three courses of tiles and still the water poured out onto his lovely oak floor.

-For 15 years I was the DIY expert on a London Broadcasting show called The Fix It Phone In, hosted by the talented Therese Birch, and we used to get asked the same leaking shower tray questions week after week.
+For 15 years I was the DIY expert on a London Broadcasting show called The Fix-It Phone In, hosted by the talented Therese Birch, and we used to get asked the same leaking shower tray questions week after week.
 The first thing people do when they get a leak around a tray is to squirt silicone all around the inside – big mistake.
 If there was a chance of finding out where the leak was coming from, the application of half a tube of silicone ruins that prospect at a stroke.

-Despite the fact that someone had been busy with the silicone I could tell straight away where today’s leak was coming from, but one thing I have learned about fault finding is to never assume.
+Despite the fact that someone had been busy with the silicone I could tell straight away where today’s leak was coming from, but one thing I have learned about fault-finding is to never assume.
 I always go through the basics regardless of hunches.
-Each possibility has to be eliminated by evidence, not by guess work.
+Each possibility has to be eliminated by evidence, not by guesswork.

 The fact that large house builders employ silicone specialists on all their properties explains why leaks around shower trays remains the number one call back on new homes